yqbeyond/lcodeSpider/README.md

 ####  POJ

-Enter your poj user id and password in `lpojSpider.py` correctly, and then run following code.
+Enter your poj user id and password in `lpojSpider.py` correctly, and then run following command.

 ```
 python lpojSpider.py